adaltas/node-mocha-they/README.md

 # Node.js mocha-they

-Extends [Mocha](https://mochajs.org/) with a new `they` function replacing `it`.
-The goal is to execute the same test in multiple configuration environments.
+The package extends [Mocha](https://mochajs.org/) with a new `they` function as an alternative to `it`.
+Its purpose is the execution of a test with multiple configuration settings.

 This package was originally written to test [ssh2-fs](https://github.com/adaltas/node-ssh2-fs), [ssh2-exec](https://github.com/adaltas/node-ssh2-exec) and [Nikita](http://nikita.js.org/).
 For example, in those packages, each test is run twice: the first time on a local environment and a second time on a remote environment with SSH.